 How will the Arkansas COVID-19 Relief Fund be used?

 - In the short term, the fund provides rapid-response mini-grants grants to nonprofit organizations working on the front lines.
 This critical funding enables them to maintain operations and support the increased demand for services.
-See the list of grantees so far.
+See the list of grantees.

 While Arkansas Community Foundation does not make direct grants to individuals, we can and do award funding to nonprofit organizations that provide individual financial assistance to their clients.